umbrew/fl_animated_linechart/README.md

 <br/>
 Example code with horizontal and vertical markerlines along with icons on the chart and legends:

-It is possible to define a maximum of two vertical markerlines.
+  It is possible to define a maximum of two vertical markerlines. <br/>
-The verticalMarker variable is a List<DateTime> and the length can be >= 2.
+  The verticalMarker variable is a List<DateTime> and the length can be >= 2. <br/>
-If two vertical markerlines are defined, the area between the two lines will be filled with a color that can be defined with verticalMarkerColor.
+  If two vertical markerlines are defined, the area between the two lines will be filled with a color that can be defined with verticalMarkerColor.<br/>

-It is possible to add an Icon on the point where the vertical markerline crosses the y-axis value by defining the verticalMarkerIcon.
+  It is possible to add an Icon on the point where the vertical markerline crosses the y-axis value by defining the verticalMarkerIcon. <br/>
-The verticalMarkerIcon variable takes a List<Icon> and the lenght must be equal to the length of the verticalMarker variable.
+  The verticalMarkerIcon variable takes a List<Icon> and the lenght must be equal to the length of the verticalMarker variable. <br/>
-The possibility of adding a colored background to the icons have been added and can be defined with iconBackgroundColor which takes a Color.
+  The possibility of adding a colored background to the icons have been added and can be defined with iconBackgroundColor which takes a Color. <br/>

       return Scaffold(
       appBar: AppBar(